docker/docs/docker-cloud/builds/link-source.md

 repositories.
 You can configure this link for user accounts or organizations.

-If you will only push pre-built images to Docker Cloud's registry, you do not need to link your source code provider.
+If you only push pre-built images to Docker Cloud's registry, you do not need to link your source code provider.

 > **Note**: If you are linking a source code provider to create autobuilds for a team, follow the instructions to [create a service account](automated-build.md#service-users-for-team-autobuilds) for the team before linking the account as described below.